 Fish Hooks is an initiative of Emmanuel Lutheran Church in Export, PA.
-The motivation came from discussion among members of Emmanuel who saw the need for a way to acquaint our members and visitors with our Lutheran heritage, in a way that was both informative and engaging.
+The motivation came from discussion among members of Emmanuel who saw the need for a way to acquaint our members and visitors with our Lutheran heritage in a way that was both informative and engaging.
 Fish Hooks made their appearance at Emmanuel in September of 2015 as bulletin inserts printed on the two sides of a half sheet of paper and at first people didn’t quite know what to make of them.
-We’re happy to say that with the passage of time, the Fish Hooks have developed a loyal readership and a number of people have been encouraging their publication outside of our congregation — thus this site as a first step.
+We’re happy to say that with the passage of time, the Fish Hooks have developed a loyal readership and a number of people have been encouraging their publication outside of our congregation — thus this site.
+Please feel free to link to us!

 About the Fish Hooks content:

 All Fish Hooks content is copyrighted by Emmanuel Lutheran Church, Export, PA and cannot be used for commercial purposes.
 Permission is granted for individuals and congregations to reproduce Fish Hooks posts for educational and evangelism purposes so long as such material identifies Emmanuel Lutheran Church as the copyright owner.
+And of course, we’d be delighted to have you link to us in your own publications.
 (If you do find these materials useful, we would appreciate having you Contact us so that we can have your feedback.)

 About the Fish Hooks team:

 Though Fred Schamber has been writing the content, he relies on a number of other members of Emmanuel who read his efforts and provide valuable feedback.
 Principal among these are Julie Schamber, Fred’s better half, who sees the first draft of everything and imposes her common-sense judgement on his efforts.
-Danette Hunter, Bob Jordan, and the Rev. Bob Schlotter (a retired pastor of our congregation) are faithful readers of the first drafts whose prompt “thumbs up” and “thumbs down” assessments have been invaluable in shaping the content that is published and who also contribute improvements and ideas.
-Emmanuel’s new pastor, Rev. Darian Hybl now also reviews the content prior to publication (click here for his personal blog link).
-In addition, Lou Hiener, John Sieg, and Irv Pritts periodically lead our adult Sunday discussion group using these materials and provide their feedback.
+Danette Hunter, Bob Jordan, and the Rev. Bob Schlotter (a retired Lutheran pastor) are faithful readers of the first drafts whose prompt “thumbs up” and “thumbs down” assessments have been invaluable in shaping the content that is published and who also contribute improvements and ideas.
 Too numerous to individually mention are the many other members of Emmanuel who have encouraged this effort with their kind remarks, searching questions, and constructive criticisms.
 It’s truly a team effort.

 About the Author: